-If you care about animals then this exciting degree can lead to a range of careers, from working as a veterinary nurse in general practice, to opportunities in the field of behaviour and welfare for animal charities or the commercial sector.
+If you’re passionate about animal welfare, this exciting degree can lead to a range of careers; from working as a veterinary nurse in general practice, to opportunities in the field of behaviour and welfare for animal charities or the commercial sector.

-Year one: you will learn the fundamental concepts of anatomical science and physiology, and the principles of veterinary nursing and pre-clinical science.
+Year one: you will learn the fundamentals of anatomy and mammalian physiology, the underlying principles and practice of veterinary nursing along with an introduction to professional practice.

-Year two: anaesthesia and fluid therapy, surgical nursing and theatre practice, medical nursing, diagnostics and therapeutics.
+Year two: you will continue to study anatomy, whilst a clinical veterinary nursing unit introduces anaesthesia and fluid therapy, surgical nursing and theatre practice, medical nursing, diagnostics and therapeutics.
 You will study the principles of animal ethology, behavioural development and behaviour 'first aid' in practice.

 Placement: to meet the clinical placement requirements of the RCVS, you will spend time in clinical practice during the vacation in years one and two, usually close to your home.

 Year three: placement year spent in a first-opinion veterinary practice (currently within a 50-mile radius of Langford) and on rotations in the on-site referral hospital.
 You will also study professional veterinary nursing practice through lectures and online tutorials.

 Year four: units in applied clinical veterinary nursing, clinical skills in companion animal behaviour and a ten-week research project on a topic of your choice, supervised by one or more of our expert academic team.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue

 We accept a wide variety of qualifications and welcome applications from students of all backgrounds.
 Below is a guide to the typical offers for this course.

 A-level standard offer